AFLplusplus/Website/content/docs/env_variables.md

     use a custom afl-qemu-trace or if you need to modify the afl-qemu-trace arguments.

+  - `AFL_SHA1_FILENAMES` causes AFL++ to generate files named by the SHA1 hash of their contents, rather than use the standard `id:000000,...` names.

   - `AFL_SHUFFLE_QUEUE` randomly reorders the input queue on startup.
 Requested by some users for unorthodox parallelized fuzzing setups, but not advisable otherwise.